Centre for Forensic Neuroscience

 Living with Doubt

-Uncertainty about a partner's sexual behaviour, undisclosed contact, pornography use, or online activity can cause significant anxiety, distress, and damage to relationships.
-Whether you are experiencing doubt as a partner or carrying the weight of undisclosed behaviour yourself, the situation can feel overwhelming and isolating.
+Uncertainty about a partner's sexual behaviour, undisclosed contact, pornography use, or online activity can cause significant anxiety, betrayal trauma, and distress in relationships.
+Whether you are experiencing doubt as a partner or seeking to rebuild trust through full transparency yourself, the situation can feel overwhelming and isolating.

-A polygraph examination does not promise certainty or resolve complex relationship issues on its own.
-However, it can offer a structured, carefully scoped process to address specific, agreed questions — providing a foundation for accountability, informed decision-making, and, where appropriate, the beginning of a recovery process.
+A polygraph examination does not promise mathematical certainty or resolve complex relationship issues on its own.
+However, it can offer a structured, carefully scoped process to evaluate disclosure completeness — providing a solid foundation for accountability, informed decision-making, and, where appropriate, the restorative work of recovery.

 "It is not about blame.
 It is about creating a structured opportunity for honesty, clarity, and a way forward."